-- At least 22 percent of timber harvested from NNRG's group certificate is sold as certified twice the current average. - At least one new institutional builder and one new developer have specified FSC wood as a result of our partnership's efforts. - At least one new mill in western Washington is FSC-certified for chain of custody. - Our research on the economics of forest thinning enters the regional conversation about forestry through at least 4 mentions in major media outlets (metropolitan newspaper, public radio, TV, web news sites, magazines).
+- At least 22 percent of timber harvested from NNRG's group certificate is sold as certified twice the current average. - At least one new institutional builder and one new developer have specified FSC wood as a result of our partnership's efforts. - We know where every western Washington mill stands with respect to FSC certification. - Our research on the economics of forest thinning enters the regional conversation about forestry through at least 4 mentions in major media outlets (metropolitan newspaper, public radio, TV, web news sites, magazines).